 The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

 ACTION ON FISTULA™ was conceived, built and is run by the Fistula Foundation.
-It was started in 2014 by a grant given to the Fistula Foundation from an affiliate of Astellas, Astellas Pharma Europe Ltd. By 2020, ACTION ON FISTULA™ aimed to help more than 4,500 patients in total to access fistula treatment.
-Since 2014, 4,738*1 surgeries have been carried out, transforming the lives of women in Kenya who are suffering with obstetric fistula*2.
+The six-year programme started in 2014 by a grant given to the Fistula Foundation from an affiliate of Astellas, Astellas Pharma Europe Ltd. By 2020, the programme aimed to help 4,500 patients to access fistula treatment.
+In total, since 2014, 6,223*1 surgeries have been carried out at 7 hospitals, transforming the lives of women in Kenya who are suffering with obstetric fistula*2.

-Progress in ACTION ON FISTULA™（May 2014 – 31st March 2019）
+Progress in ACTION ON FISTULA™（May 2014 – at the end of the programme）

-|Patients successfully treated with reconstructive surgery||4,738 patients|
+|Patients successfully treated with reconstructive surgery||6,223 surgeries|

-|Centers in the Fistula Treatment Network (new)||7 hospitals|
+|Hospitals in the Fistula Treatment Network (new)||7 hospitals|

-|FIGO-accredited fistula training center||Established Gynocare Women’s and Fistula Hospital in Eldoret, Kenya|
+|FIGO*1-accredited fistula training center||Established Gynocare Women’s and Fistula Hospital in Eldoret, Kenya|

-|Kenyan counties reached||47 counties|
+|Kenyan counties*2 reached||47 counties|

-|Trained community outreach workers||350 outreach workers|
+|Trained community outreach workers||424 outreach workers|

-|Conducted outreach activities||14,677 activities|
+|Conducted outreach activities||20,050 activities|

-|Community members reached with fistula messages||1,303,257 community members|
+|Community members reached with fistula messages||1,964,452 community members|